 The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to service users health, welfare and safety.
-Records confirmed that comprehensive risk assessments had been completed in conjunction with service users and their representatives.
+Records confirmed that risk assessments had been completed in conjunction with service users and their representatives.
+This was verified by records viewed and during discussions.

 Care records and information related to service users were stored securely and accessible by staff when needed.
-Staff spoken with described the importance of storing confidential information in accordance with data protection guidelines.
-It was noted that General Data Protection Regulations (GDPR) training had been completed by all staff recently.
+Staff spoken with described the importance of storing confidential information in accordance with General Data Protection Regulations (GDPR).

-There were examples of good practice found throughout the inspection in relation to staff recruitment, training and development, adult safeguarding and risk management.
+There were examples of good practice found throughout the inspection in relation to staff recruitment, training and development.